JENBACHER is a brand of INNIO.

-Gas engine and gas turbine technologies: Overview US
+Gas engine and gas turbine technologies: Overview

-Comparing 2 power generation technologies
+Comparing two power generation technologies

 In the ever-evolving landscape of power generation, two decentralized power generation technologies stand out for their efficiency and reliability: gas engines and gas turbines.
 Both offer the advantage of reducing reliance on long distance electricity transmission and distribution, but each technology offers distinct advantages and specific applications.
 Understanding the major differences can help you make informed decisions on decentralized power generation technologies.